ranatabassum/Webtech-Project/README.md

 # Web-Technology-Project--Online-Ticket-Booking-System
-I have worked on the admin site of the project.
+I have worked on the Bus ticket management site of the project.
 Model View Controller pattern has been used.